 About the Author

 Hi!
 I'm Jenny Ruhl, the author of this web site.
-I'm 71 years old.
-I started out as a software developer, but I have been writing books and magazine columns since the mid 1980s.
+I'm 72 years old.
+I started out as a software developer, but I have been writing books and magazine columns since the mid 1980s, as well as running and being active on several busy internet forums.
 I have also published five novels under a pen name some of which made their way onto the shelves of Walmart and onto Amazon genre bestseller lists.